-PZU's gross written premium (in PLN million)
+Gross written premium of PZU (in PLN million)

-In 2013, PZU collected gross written premiums of PLN 8,273.9m, which was 2.1% more than in the previous year.
-At the same time, its structure changed in comparison with the previous year and, therefore:
+In 2013, PZU collected gross written premiums of PLN 8,273.9 m, which was 2.1% more than in the previous year.
+At the same time, its structure changed in comparison with the previous year, namely:

-- The value of MTPL insurance was PLN 2,827.2m, which was 4.5% lower than in the previous year.
+the value of TPL motor insurance was PLN 2,827.2 m, which was 4.5% lower than in the previous year.
 This represented 34.2% of the overall portfolio, i.e. its share remained at a similar level to that of 2012.
-The drop in the value of MTPL insurance at PZU resulted mainly from lower sale of new cars and increasing competition in the market, which led to a fall in prices of policies.
-The increase in the number of motor insurance policies for corporate customers did not fill the gaps after the drop in prices of policies. - PZU collected PLN 2,028.2m from auto casco insurance, which was 5.3% less than in the previous year.
-The slight increase in the number of insurance policies did not compensate for the effect of the drop in the average premium which contributed to growing competition, the ageing portfolio and the increase in no claims bonuses discounts.
-As a result, the share of the total auto casco insurace premium declined from 25.3% in 2012 to 24.5% in 2013.
+The drop in the value of TPL motor insurance at PZU resulted mainly from lower sales of new cars and increasing competition in the market, which led to a fall in prices of policies.
+The increase in the number of motor insurance policies for corporate customers did not fill the gaps after the drop in prices of policies;

+PZU's share in the non-life insurance market in 2013